-RECOMMENDATION
+RECOMMENDATION:

-1) Staff Report;
+- 1) Staff Report;

-- 2) Entertain Questions of Staff from Planning Commission;
+- 2) Questions of Staff;

 - 3) Open the Public Hearing;

-- 4) Take Testimony from Applicant;
+- 4) Take Applicant Testimony;

 - 5) Take Public Testimony;

 - 6) Close the Public Hearing;

 - 7) Opportunity for Applicant Rebuttal;

-- 8) City Council discussion and questions to Staff; and
+- 8) City Council discussion; and

-9) Consider a motion to approve: (1) Conditional Use Permit No. 23-16; and (2) Development Agreement No. 15-16; for a medical marijuana cultivation facility to be constructed at the Southwest corner of the intersection of Two Bunch Palms Trail and Cabot Road in the Light Industrial (I-L) Zone, subject to the attached conditions of approval.
+- 9) Approve: (1) Conditional Use Permit No. 23-16; and (2) and 2nd Reading and adoption of an Ordinance approving Development Agreement No. 15-16 for a medical marijuana cultivation facility to be constructed at the Southwest corner of the intersection of Two Bunch Palms Trail and Cabot Road in the Light Industrial (I-L) Zone, subject to the attached conditions of approval.